saevans86/README-Generator/README.md

 ## Credits
-I used a lot of stackexchange, and the u of u gitlab, as well as references in GITHUB to licensing, and their individual websites.
+I used stackexchange, and the u of u gitlab, as well as references in GITHUB to licensing, and their individual websites as well as the bootcamp docs from the nodejs module.